last updated 5 February 2012

 William Hambly (b1758), Ruth's older brother,

 was also an interesting entrepreneurial character.
-He set up some very profitable trading deals using the "Falmouth Packets", but then these started to go pear shaped and he went bankrupt.
+He set up some profitable trading deals using the "Falmouth Packets", but then these started to go pear shaped and he went bankrupt.
 He was Mayor of Falmouth in 1799, and shared his wheeler dealer interests with his more domestic wheeler dealer brother-in-law Nick Middlecoat jnr.
 And he is the only cast member of Ciao Famiglia who can boast that he got

 a letter from George Washington!